Patron Privacy

 Libraries can help protect patron privacy with patron category settings and system preferences that can either store or anonymize patron history.
-Pseudonymization is a tool offering additional privacy controls.
+Pseudonymization is a tool that allows libraries to retain statistical information about transactions that is not linked to any individual borrowers.

 Patron Data